 To make your life easier:

-We are publishing for each casino our estimated “SAFE AMOUNT TO WIN” which is the amount of money the casino shouldn't have problems to pay.
-It's a very rough estimation based on the estimated number of visitors.
+We publish our estimated "safe amount to win" for each casino, which is the amount of money the casino shouldn't have any issues paying out.
+It's a very rough estimate based on casino's estimated number of visitors and revenue.

 My last piece of advice for now:

 Always make sure you check any monthly withdrawal limits.
-Some casinos have withdrawals limited to $2000/month or less.
-If you get a big win while playing at one of these, you may end up withdrawing your win for tens of months.
-And all the time with the risk that casino will close its doors before you've got all your money.
+Some casinos have withdrawals limited to $2000 per month or even less.
+If you get a big win while playing at one of these casinos, you may end up withdrawing your win for tens of months.
+And all the time with the risk that casino will close its doors before you get all of your money.